 IMPORTANT NOTE: If taken online, the EPA Lead Renovator Refresher course is valid for 3 years, and the next refresher course you take will have to be completed in-person.
 In-person EPA Lead Refresher classes are valid for 5 years.

-If you work in any of the following states, this online refresher without is not accepted for renewal: AL, DE, GA, IA, KS, MA, MS, NC, OK, RI, UT or WI.
+If you work in any of the following states, this online refresher without hands-on training is not accepted for renewal: AL, DE, GA, IA, KS, MA, MS, NC, OK, RI, UT or WI.

 Click here to find alternate courses offered for your state.
 For WA Renovators: To perform RRP work in Washington state, additional paperwork is required following completion of this online course for reciprocity - Learn More and View Forms.